-HILDE MARSTRANDER IS A NORWEGIAN ARTIST, ILLUSTRATOR AND FASHION JOURNALIST.
+HILDE MARSTRANDER IS A NORWEGIAN ARTIST, ILLUSTRATOR, AND EX-FASHION JOURNALIST.

 HER COMMENTS ON THE DRESS OF FEMALE POLITICIANS AND ROYALTY STARTED PUBLIC DISCUSSION THAT OTHER JOURNALISTS BRANDED “THE DRESS DEBATE” AT THE BEGINNING OF THE NEW MILLENNIUM.
 IN 2004, WITH PIA HARALDSEN, SHE BECAME A JUDGE ON TV3’S SHOPPING PROGRAMME SHOPAHOLIC.
 SHE HAD THE POSITION AS THE EDITOR-IN-CHIEF OF THE NORWEGIAN DESIGN MAGAZINE SNITT DURING THE YEARS 2006-2011.

-ON 12 AUGUST 1998 SHE ESTABLISHED STUDIO DELUXE HILDE MARSTRANDER AS AN OSLO-BASED COMPANY TO HANDLE HER BUSINESS ACTIVITIES.
+ON 12 AUGUST 1998 SHE ESTABLISHED STUDIO DELUXE HILDE MARSTRANDER AS AN OSLO BASED COMPANY TO HANDLE HER CREATIVE ACTIVITIES.

 SINCE HILDE WAS GOING ART SCENE.
-LET’S CHECK UP, HOW’S HER ARTISTRY TODAY?
+LET’S CHECK OUT, HOW’S HER WAY TODAY?

 THE NIPPLE HONESTY EXPOSED!

 DT500 ZINE: – Hi, thanx for last time, fun to shoot!
 It is a pleasure to get to know a person like you.
-You seems like a great and balanced one, let’s go closer, right to irrationality.
-What is your personal philosophy about your identity?
+You seem like a great and balanced one, let’s go closer, right to the irrationality.
+We are looking for your Identity?

 HILDE: – I think I am a designated traveler.
 I travel both outwards and inwards; geographically and introspectively.